jatinpatwa401/FastFoodBrandAppealAnalyzer/backend/README.md

 Install Python 3 by following the documentation at https://www.python.org/downloads/

-Install pip3 by running the following commands in your terminal.
+Install pip3 by running the following commands in your terminal:
 ```
 sudo apt update
 sudo apt install python3-pip